Modular Mining Systems: Autonomous Haulage Systems

 From early on, the development of autonomous (driverless) haulage systems (AHS), i.e. vehicle automation has played a significant role in Modular Mining's affiliation with Komatsu.
 In November 2011, multinational mining and resources company Rio Tinto signed an agreement with Komatsu Limited for the purchase of 150 autonomous haul trucks, to be implemented into the company's Western Australian Pilbara operations by the end of 2015.
-The deal marked the first large-scale commercial deployment of autonomous haulage in mining, and came as a major milestone for Modular as a company.
-Modular's contribution to the Komatsu AHS includes: the supervisory system, operational intelligence, communications infrastructure, operation reporting, and vehicle-interaction safety technologies.
-This implementation of autonomous haulage has been credited with the ability to create high-tech jobs and help improve mine productivity, safety, and environmental performance.
+The deal marked the first large–scale commercial deployment of autonomous haulage in mining, and came as a major milestone for Modular as a company.
+Modular's contribution to the Komatsu AHS includes: the supervisory system, operational intelligence, communications infrastructure, operation reporting, and vehicle–interaction safety technologies.
+This implementation of autonomous haulage has been credited with the ability to create high–tech jobs and help improve mine productivity, safety, and environmental performance.

 Presence in Underground Mining

 In 1991, Modular Mining Systems developed and installed the world's first underground fleet management system at a diamond mine in South Africa.
-The DISPATCH Underground system increased productivity by detecting equipment positions in real time using infrared beacons, as well as by operator interaction with a field computer on board the Load-Haul-Dump (LHD) machines used to extract ore-bearing rock.
-Field information from the on-board computers was delivered to the central server.
+The DISPATCH Underground system increased productivity by detecting equipment positions in real time using infrared beacons, as well as by operator interaction with a field computer on board the Load–Haul–Dump (LHD) machines used to extract ore-bearing rock.
+Field information from the on –board computers was delivered to the central server.
 Today, some of the world's largest underground mining operations use DISPATCH Underground to proactively manage underground mining equipment.
 Solution was updated in 2016 according to the recent market requirements.

 ModularReady OEM Interfaces

 Modular has relationships with all major Original Equipment Manufacturers (OEMs) of heavy equipment in mining to provide asset health monitoring.
-ModularReady interfaces allow 3rd-party systems to interface with IntelliMine products.
-In total, Modular has over 175 interfaces that provide thousands of parameters to issue payload readings, automate haul cycle events, issue OEM and user-defined alarms, and analyze trends that indicate impending equipment failure.
+ModularReady interfaces allow 3rd–party systems to interface with Intelli–Mine products.
+In total, Modular has over 175 interfaces that provide thousands of parameters to issue payload readings, automate haul cycle events, issue OEM and user–defined alarms, and analyze trends that indicate impending equipment failure.
 ModularReady interfaces provide the ability to aggregate min, max, and average parameter readings, streaming them to central applications such as MineCare for use in RCM analysis.